-PREGNANT WOMEN CODE PRIORITY 302 GESTATIONAL DIABETES 1 Gestational diabetes mellitus (GDM) is defined as any degree of glucose/carbohydrate intolerance with onset or first recognition during pregnancy.
+PREGNANT WOMEN CODE PRIORITY 302 GESTATIONAL DIABETES I Gestational diabetes mellitus (GDM) is defined as any degree of glucose/carbohydrate intolerance with onset or first recognition during pregnancy.
 Presence of condition diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
 Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.
-High Risk: Diagnosed gestational diabetes 303 HISTORY OF GESTATIONAL DIABETES 1 History of diagnosed gestational diabetes mellitus (GDM) Presence of condition diagnosed by a physician as self-reported by applicant/participant/caregiver; or as reported or documented by physician, or someone working under physician's orders.
+High Risk: Diagnosed gestational diabetes.
+303 HISTORY OF GESTATIONAL DIABETES I History of diagnosed gestational diabetes mellitus (GDM) Presence of condition diagnosed by a physician as self-reported by applicant/participant/caregiver; or as reported or documented by physician, or someone working under physician's orders.
 Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.
-304 HISTORY OF PREECLAMPSIA I History of diagnosed preeclampsia Presence of condition diagnosed by a physician as self-reported by applicant/participant/caregiver; or as reported or documented by physician, or someone working under physician's orders Document: Diagnosis and name of the physician that treated this condition in the participant's health record.
-311 HISTORY OF PRETERM OR EARLY TERM DELIVERY Preterm : Any history of an infant born at ≤ 36 weeks gestation Document: Delivery date(s) and weeks gestation in participant's health record ı Early Term : Any history of an infant born ≥ 37 weeks and ≤ 38 weeks gestation · Document: Delivery date(s) and weeks gestation in participant's health record
+304 HISTORY OF PREECLAMPSIA I History of diagnosed preeclampsia Presence of condition diagnosed by a physician as self-reported by applicant/participant/caregiver; or as reported or documented by physician, or someone working under physician's orders.
+Document: Diagnosis and name of the physician that treated this condition in the participant's health record.
+011 HISTORY OF PRETERM OR EARLY TERM DELIVERY 311 Preterm : Any history of an infant born at < 37 weeks gestation Document: Delivery date(s) and weeks gestation in participant's health record.
+1 Early Term : Any history of an infant born \geq 37 weeks and < 39 weeks gestation.
+Document: Delivery date(s) and weeks gestation in participant's health record.

 P REGNANT WOMEN CODE PRIORITY 312 HISTORY OF LOW BIRTH WEIG HT INFANT(S) I Woman has delivered one (1) or equal to 5 lb.
 8 oz.
-(2500 g). more infants with a birth weight of less than or Document: Weight(s) and birth d ate(s) in the participant's health record 321 HISTORY OF SPONTANEOUS A BORTION, FETAL OR NEONATAL LOSS I Any history of fetal or neonatal de This does not include elective abo eath or two (2) or more spontaneous abortions. ortions.
+(2500 g). more infants with a birth weight of less than or Document: Weight(s) and birth d ate(s) in the participant's health record.
+321 HISTORY OF SPONTANEOUS A BORTION, FETAL OR NEONATAL LOSS I Any history of fetal or neonatal de This does not include elective abo eath or two (2) or more spontaneous abortions. ortions.
 Term Definition Spontaneous Abortion (SAB) The spontaneous termination of a gestation at < 20 weeks or of a fetus weighing < 500 grams.
-Fetal Death The spontaneous termination of a gestation at ≥ 20 weeks.
-Neonatal Death The death of an infant within 0-28 days of life. us abortions, fetal/neonatal death(s) in the s gestation for spontaneous abortions, weeks at death, of neonate(s).
-331 PREGNANCY AT A YOUNG AG E I For current pregnancy, Conception at less than or equal to 17 years of age.
-Document: Age at conception or the WIC Assessment/Certification Form High Risk: Conception at less that an or equal to 17 years of age.
-332 SHORT INTERPREGNANCY INT ERVAL ı For current pregnancy, the partici birth of the last pregnancy. pant's EDC is less than 25 months after the live Document: Delivery date of last l oirth and EDC in the participant's health record
+Fetal Death The spontaneous termination of a gestation at \geq 20 weeks.
+Neonatal Death The death of an infant within 0-28 days of life. • , documented, or reported by a physician or ian's orders, or as self-reported by us abortions, fetal/neonatal death(s) in the s gestation for spontaneous abortions, weeks at death, of neonate(s).
+331 PREGNANCY AT A YOUNG AG E I For current pregnancy, conceptio n at less than or equal to 20 years of age.
+Document: Age at conception in the participant's health record.
+332 SHORT INTERPREGNANCY INT ERVAL I For current pregnancy, the partic birth of the last pregnancy. pant's EDC is less than 25 months after the live Document: Delivery date of last l pirth and EDC in the participant's health record.